zaiisao/Documentation/en/Agora Platform/aa_api.md

   - `speaker`: Boolean.
 Whether or not the user speaks in the call.
   - `sdk_version`: String.
 The SDK version.
   - `device_type`: String.
 The type of the device.
   - `join_ts`: Number.
 The time when the user joins the call.
-Unix format (time in seconds since 1970) in UTC.
+Unix time (in seconds since 1 January 1970) in UTC.
   - `leave_ts`: Number.
 The time when the user leaves the call.
-Unix format (time in seconds since 1970) in UTC.
+Unix time (in seconds since 1 January 1970) in UTC.
   - `finished`: Boolean.
 Whether or not the user is in the call.
   - `metrics`: JSONArray.
 Details of each user session (`sid`).
 Each user session includes the following properties:
     - `sid`: String.
 The unique ID of the user session.